-Ai Kihara-Hunt is Associate Professor at the Graduate Program in Human Security, Director of International Law Training and Research Hub, and Director, Research Center for Sustainable Peace, the University of Tokyo.
+Ai Kihara-Hunt is Professor at the Graduate Program in Human Security, Director of International Law Training and Research Hub, and Director, Research Center for Sustainable Peace, the University of Tokyo.
 She also serves as Secretary at the Academic Council on the United Nations System (ACUNS).
 She is a Human Rights/Security Sector Reform Specialist.
 She has obtained PhD in Law at the University of Essex with her research on individual criminal accountability of UN Police personnel.
 She has worked for the United Nations (Office of the High Commissioner for Human Rights; UNHCR; Peacekeeping missions; Truth Commission; Mine Action Centre) in numerous countries including Nepal, East Timor/Timor-Leste, Sri Lanka, Afghanistan, Indonesia, Bosnia and Herzegovina, Switzerland, UK and Japan.

 Almost five years has passed since I moved to the University of Tokyo.
 There is a sense of unease for me to research and teach about human rights, conflicts or international organizations.
 Let me try bringing it out through some stories of my life.